Eldoir/XInput/README.md

 {
 	void Start()
 	{
-		X360.onButtonPressed += OnButtonPressed; // We listen to the OnButtonPressed event }
+		XInput.onButtonPressed += OnButtonPressed; // We listen to the OnButtonPressed event }

-	void OnButtonPressed(X360.Button button, int playerIndex)
+	void OnButtonPressed(XInput.Button button, int playerIndex)
 	{
-		if (button == X360.Button.A && playerIndex == 0) // Player 1 pressed the A button
+		if (button == XInput.Button.A && playerIndex == 0) // Player 1 just pressed A
 		{
 			// Do stuff
 		}